 Yes!
 I recommend following the same technique only using a hand mixer (with beaters) or stand mixer (with a paddle attachment) instead.
 Because of the thick texture of the almond paste, they are challenging to mix by hand, but with a lot of grit and elbow grease it can be done.

-Did you make this recipe and LOVE it?
-Please leave a star ⭐️ rating and/or comment to help other readers.
+Did you LOVE this recipe?
+Please leave a star ⭐️ rating and comment to let other readers know!
 I absolutely love hearing from you and do my best to answer all questions and comments.
-I love seeing when you make my recipes, so please tag me @ColeyCooks on Instagram and I will repost!
+I love seeing your creations so please tag me on Instagram @ColeyCooks!

 Ingredients

-- 8 oz Almond Paste * (recommended: Solo brand)
+- 8 oz Almond Paste * recommended: Solo brand

 - ⅔ cup sugar